Maria Sharapova

-Sharapova failed a drug test at the 2016 Australian Open, testing positive for meldonium, a substance that had been banned (effective 1 January 2016) by the World Anti-Doping Agency (WADA).
-On 8 June 2016, she was suspended from playing tennis for two years by the International Tennis Federation (ITF).
-On 4 October 2016, the suspension was reduced to 15 months, starting from the date of the failed test, as the Court of Arbitration for Sport found that she had committed "no significant fault" and that she had taken the substance "based on a doctor's recommendation... with good faith belief that it was appropriate and compliant with the relevant rules".
+Sharapova failed a drug test at the 2016 Australian Open, testing positive for meldonium, a substance that had been banned (effective January 1, 2016) by the World Anti-Doping Agency (WADA).
+On June 8, 2016, she was suspended from playing tennis for two years by the International Tennis Federation (ITF).
+On October 4, 2016, the suspension was reduced to 15 months, starting from the date of the failed test, as the Court of Arbitration for Sport found that she had committed "no significant fault" and that she had taken the substance "based on a doctor's recommendation... with good faith belief that it was appropriate and compliant with the relevant rules".
 She returned to the WTA Tour in April 2017 at the Stuttgart Open.
 Sharapova retired from the sport in 2020.

 Sharapova has been featured in a number of modeling assignments, including a feature in the Sports Illustrated Swimsuit Issue.
 She has appeared in many advertisements, including those for Nike, Prince, and Canon, and has been the face of several fashion houses, most notably Cole Haan.
 Since February 2007, she has been a United Nations Development Programme Goodwill Ambassador, concerned specifically with the Chernobyl Recovery and Development Programme.
 In June 2011, she was named one of the "30 Legends of Women's Tennis: Past, Present and Future" by Time and in March 2012 was named one of the "100 Greatest of All Time" by Tennis Channel.
 According to Forbes, she was the highest-paid female athlete in the world for 11 consecutive years and earned USD285 million (including prize money) since she turned professional in 2001.
 In 2018, she launched a new program to mentor women entrepreneurs.

 In 2025, she was inducted into the International Tennis Hall of Fame.

 Early life

-Maria Yuryevna Sharapova was born on 19 April 1987, in Nyagan, Russian SFSR, Soviet Union.
+Maria Yuryevna Sharapova was born on April 19, 1987, in Nyagan, Russian SFSR, Soviet Union.
 Her parents, Yuri Sharapov and Yelena, are from Gomel, Byelorussian SSR.
 Concerned about the regional effects of the 1986 Chernobyl nuclear accident, they left their hometown shortly before Maria was born.

 Introduction to tennis

 In 1990, when Sharapova was three, the family moved to Sochi, Russia.
 Her father, Yuri, befriended Aleksandr Kafelnikov, whose son Yevgeny would go on to win two Grand Slam singles titles and become Russia's first world No. 1 ranked tennis player.
-Aleksandr gave Sharapova her first tennis racquet in 1991 when she was four, whereupon she began practicing regularly with her father at a local park.
+Aleksandr gave Sharapova her first tennis racquet in 1991 when she was four, whereupon she began practising regularly with her father at a local park.
 Maria took her first tennis lessons with veteran Russian coach Yuri Yutkin, who was instantly impressed when he saw her play, noting her "exceptional hand-eye coordination".